CoralYagud/Retrival-Project/README.md

 # Ranking Functions:

 Two ranking functions, BM25 and Dot Product Similarity, are implemented to evaluate effectiveness in information retrieval.
 BM25 is chosen for its ability to handle term frequency variations and sparse queries.

-Query Processing and Retrieval
+# Query Processing and Retrieval:
 Queries are standardized similar to operations on indexes.
 Retrieval function uses ranking function (BM25/Dot Product Similarity) and PageRank to determine final ranking and retrieve relevant pages.

-Experiments and Results
+# Experiments and Results:
 Evaluation is performed on train set using BM25 ranking function.
 Results are analyzed based on average latency, average quality of results, and precision metrics (precision@5, precision@10, F1@30).